geographiclib/geographiclib/js/doc/2-interface.md

 Reasonably accurate results can be obtained for &minus;0.2 &le; *f* &le;
 0.2.
-Here is a table of the approximate maximum error (expressed as a distance) for an ellipsoid with the same major radius as the WGS84 ellipsoid and different values of the flattening.
+Here is a table of the approximate maximum error (expressed as a distance) for an ellipsoid with the same equatorial radius as the WGS84 ellipsoid and different values of the flattening.

   | abs(f) | error